 Continuous Delivery (CD) in software development

-Differentiation between Continuous Deployment and Continuous Integration
+Differentiation between Continuous Delivery and Continuous Deployment

-Continuous Delivery with the Cloudogu EcoSystem (CES)
+Continuous Delivery with the Cloudogu EcoSystem